ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 ## Write a Service, Run It, and Invoke It

-Write a simple Hello World service in a file with a `.bal` extension.
+Write a simple Hello World service in a file with the `.bal` extension.

 ```ballerina
 import ballerina/http;